codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Display-modes-cd81.md

 In the previous section we have said that the divs are *block* elements and that spans are *inline* elements.
-These notions are the "display modes" of html elements.
+These notions are the "display modes" of HTML elements.
 To be entirely true, we have to say that, by default, divs are block elements and spans are inline elements.

 ## What does it mean ?